Fido (Italian dog): Vigil

-On December 30, 1943, Borgo San Lorenzo was subjected to an Allied bombardment during the Second World War, and Soriani was killed.
+On December 30, 1943, Borgo San Lorenzo was bombed by the Allies during the Second World War, and Soriani was killed.
 That evening, Fido showed up as usual at the bus stop, but did not see Soriani disembark.
 Fido later returned home, but for fourteen years thereafter (more than 5,000 times), until the day of his death, he went daily to the stop, waiting for Soriani to get off the bus.

-Media interest in Fido grew during his lifetime.
+Public interest in Fido grew during his life.
 Italian magazines Gente and Grand Hotel published the story of the dog, which also appeared in several newsreels of the Istituto Luce.
 Many readers were struck by the extraordinary faithfulness of Fido, including the mayor of Borgo San Lorenzo, who, on November 9, 1957, awarded him a gold medal in the presence of many citizens including Soriani's moved widow.
 Time magazine wrote an article about Fido in April 1957.

-Death
+Death and legacy

 Fido died still waiting for his master on 9 June 1958.
 The news of his death was announced to the public by the newspaper on a four-column front-page story in La Nazione.
 On 22 June, La Domenica del Corriere commemorated Fido with a poignant cover story.
 The cover painting by Walter Molino shows Fido dying on the roadside, with the bus waiting in the background.
 Fido was buried outside the cemetery of Luco di Mugello beside his master, Carlo Soriani.

-Memorials

 At the end of 1957, when Fido was still alive, the Comune of Borgo San Lorenzo commissioned the sculptor Salvatore Cipolla to create a monument of the dog as a testimony of that exemplary story of love and fidelity.
 The work, entitled "Monument to the dog Fido", was placed in Piazza Dante in Borgo San Lorenzo, next to the municipal palace.
 Under the statue depicting the dog is the dedication: A FIDO, ESEMPIO DI FEDELTÀ (TO FIDO, EXAMPLE OF LOYALTY).
 The monument was inaugurated by the mayor of Borgo San Lorenzo, in the presence of Fido and Soriani's widow.
 Originally, the statue was realized in majolica, but a few months after the inauguration some vandals destroyed it.
 Consequently, the mayor of Borgo San Lorenzo commissioned to Salvatore Cipolla a new statue, this time in bronze, which replaced the first one and that is still today in Piazza Dante.